 - Financing – How much are the buyers putting down, who are they pre-approved with for financing, and can they CLOSE on this house based on their offer terms.

-- Timelines – A buyer with really long timelines on the inspection, title review, and other items may be either -less motivated to close the deal or have an unseasoned agent as their representative.
-From our perspective, we prefer to avoid long timelines since they drag out the process unnecessarily.
+- Timelines – A buyer with really long timelines on the inspection, title review, and other items may be either less motivated to close the deal, or have an unseasoned agent as their representative.
+We prefer to avoid long timelines since they drag out the process unnecessarily.

 - Letter From the Buyer – Does the buyer love the house?
-If yes – then they are probably more likely to work through any situation to close the house.
-But – the seller must be careful in this situation since in no way can they use any information that buyer has given to openly discriminate against them for any reason.
+If yes, then they are probably more likely to work through any situation to close the house.
+But… the seller must be careful in this situation, because in no way can they use any information that buyer has given to openly discriminate against them for any reason.